johsteffens/beth/README.md

 The memory-manager was spun-off into a stand-alone solution in project [tbman](https://github.com/johsteffens/tbman).

 ## Motivation
 The classic OOP-concept of classes and inheritance (as realized in C++) has been a cherished companion for decades but it has also flaws inhibiting flexibility in software design.
-Such are tightly knit associactions between objects and interfaces and (certain) design patterns that promote boiler plate code.
+Such are tightly knit associations between objects and interfaces and (certain) design patterns that promote boiler plate code.
 More recently developed languages introduce new and better concepts.
 But some come with the penalty of reduced runtime efficiency.
-Others leave the taste of an 'incomplete hybrid' between older and newer ideas.
+Others leave the taste of an 'forced hybrid' between older and newer ideas.

-I conceived the current *reflection-perspective* approach around May-July 2017 in an attempt to find a useful but significantly different solution for polymorphism and reflection, providing high runtime efficiency and high flexibility in software design.

-This project is the attempt of bringing this (and other ideas) into tangible shape.
-So far the Reflection-Perspective-Concept turned out useful for object-instance management, dynamic arrays, object-ordering, serialization and other methods for which one might traditionally fall back to using 'design patterns'.
+Around May-July 2017, in an attempt to find a useful but significantly different solution for polymorphism and reflection, I conceived the current *reflection-perspective* approach.
+This project shall bring this (and other ideas) into tangible shape.
+So far the approach appears to be useful for object-instance management, dynamic arrays, object-ordering, serialization and other methods for which one might traditionally fall back to using 'design patterns'.

 ## Usage
-This project serves as foundation library shared across more specialized projects.
-If you are interested in applications, you may want to use beth in combination with a dependent project (e.g. [actinon](https://github.com/johsteffens/actinon)).
+Beth serves as foundation library shared across more specialized projects.
+If you are interested in applications, you may want to use it in combination with a dependent project (e.g. [actinon](https://github.com/johsteffens/actinon)).

    * Download [beth](https://github.com/johsteffens/beth) together with a project builds on it and compile both together.
    * Or: Develop your own application based on beth.